-Colours and cartoons
+Colors and cartoons

 Cartoons: the cons

 Disney’s choices reflected his time.
-His feature films, inspired by the Grimm Brothers’ fairy tales, embrace the idea of transformation and see the protagonists as lifters, capable of acting for change, in the ’20s in the USA.
+Its feature films, inspired by the Grimm Brothers’ fairy tales, embrace the idea of transformation and see the protagonists as lifters, capable of acting for change, in the ’20s in the USA.

 The educational benefits of cartoons

 “Fairy tales face problematic aspects of the child’s life and suggest solutions symbolically.
-For example, a step-mother represents the “bad part” of each mother, that is, the relationship difficulties, misunderstandings, the feeling that the child feels that he has suffered injustice, fear of punishment, etc. Similarly, the orphan is a condition in which children are going to do without the parent, to tolerate their absence and face life without their support to win independence.”
+For example, a step-mother represents the “bad part” of each mother: the relationship difficulties, misunderstandings, the feeling that the child feels that he has suffered injustice, fear of punishment, etc. Similarly, the orphan is a condition in which children are going to do without the parent, to tolerate their absence and face life without their support to win independence.”

 To experience a wide range of physical and psychological stimuli is significant for children’s growth at an early age.
 Having trained the senses means having an open mind, absorbing, understanding, and learning to stay in the world.